-Hakan M. Basak, for instance, argues: "Although profiling of Arabs and Muslims was a concern before 9/11, its scope and impact expanded dramatically after the terrorist attacks" (4).
-Although conspiracy theories assure that neither Arabs nor Muslims have anything to do with these attacks (Sáfrány 11-18), the latter have come to worsen the situation of both Arabs and Muslims.
-Long before the attacks, Arabs have been negatively depicted by Western media:
+This negative stereotyping of Arabs in general and of Muslims in particular has nothing to do with the \( \frac{1}{2} \) attacks; it has started long before these attacks, which have fed the racial project against Arab/Muslim Americans.
+This fact is emphasized by Muslim as well as non-Muslim critics.
+Hakan M. Basak, for instance, argues: "Although profiling of Arabs and Muslims was a concern before \( \frac{1}{2} \) its scope and impact expanded dramatically after the terrorist attacks" (\( \frac{1}{2} \)).
+Although conspiracy theories assure that neither Arabs nor Muslims have anything to do with these attacks (Sáfrány \( \frac{1}{2} \)), the latter have come to worsen the situation of both Arabs and Muslims.
+Long before the attacks, Arabs have been negatively depicted by Western media.
+Rasha Abdulla argues:

-In 1980, journalist Djelloul Marbrouk noted that the Arab in American television stands for 'terrorism, hijack, intractability, sullenous, perverseness, cruelty, oil, sands, embargo, boycott, greed, bungling, comedic disunity, primitive torture, family feuds, and white slavery. ...
+In 1944, journalist Djelloul Marbrouk noted that the Arab in American television stands for 'terrorism, hijack, intractability, sullenous, perverseness, cruelty, oil, sands, embargo, boycott, greed, bungling, comedic disunity, primitive torture, family feuds, and white slavery. ...
 Americans commonly think of Arabs as 'anti-American,' 'anti-Christian,' 'unfriendly,' and 'warlike.
-(Abdulla 1064)
+(1975)